With the first of our ‘Soul in the Stone’ blog series we look at the role of Glenn Bradley – Regional Manager Ireland & Group Ethical Trade Manager

-During this time, he can also learn of new projects architects may be planning to work on.
-This time is also utilised to visit nearby schemes that Hardscape is delivering materials to and to check site staff are comfortable with product/packaging/delivery process.
+During this time, he can also learn about new projects architects may be planning to work on.
+This time is also utilised to visit nearby schemes that Hardscape is delivering materials to and to check site staff are comfortable with the product/packaging/delivery process.

 1800: Glenn looks to wrap up for the day and heads home!